opentdf/.github/profile/README.md

 * Services
   * [backend](https://github.com/opentdf/backend): Microservices to support ABAC for Key Access and data storage.
   * [frontend](https://github.com/opentdf/frontend): A Web front end for ABAC
-* Guides and Samples
-  * [documentation](https://github.com/opentdf/documentation): Documentation of how to get going and how these all fit together in your projects

 * Client Libraries and Software
   * [client-cpp](https://github.com/opentdf/client-cpp): A native TDF and nanoTDF implementation